 In Academic IELTS writing task 1, you are given a picture, mainly a chart or graph to explain in more than 150 words.
 Today I am dealing with a bar chart taken from Cambridge IELTS 12 Test 5 where a bar chart is given detailing the physical activity of men and women in Australia in the year 2010.
-I’ve discussed some key points for the newcomers of IELTS and then some strategies to answer it.
+I’ve discussed some key points for newcomers to IELTS and then some strategies to answer them.
 Finally, there is a sample answer which you can follow.

 Title of the task 1 question:

 The bar chart below shows the percentage of Australian men and women in different groups who did regular physical activity in 2010.

 Strategies for answering this question:

 Start with scanning the picture and finding out the eye-catching points of the given bar chart.

 Looking closely at the picture, we can find some interesting points: